oxfordcontrol/Clarabel.rs/README.md

 Change SolveResult to Solution and then SolveInfo back to Info.

-Remove trait bounds from struct definitions and keep in the impl only.
+Remove trait bounds from struct definitions and keep in the impl only?
+It is unclear whether it is really add value to put a generic f64 on all of these definitions.

 Printing functions should be a totally separate trait on DefaultSolveInfo, and should be separately implementable, or at the very least in a separate file.
 Solver should require that both are implemented, then disabling printing amounts to declaring the trait to be empty or similar.